Nagios

 pg_dump: error: query failed: ERROR: permission denied for sequence cache_clearing_files_id_seq

 Skip to the end of this post for the lesson part of this blog post.
 This email arrived in my inbox yesterday at about 10:00 PM: This is the backup script for my database dumps on my server at home.
 I immediately recognized it as the follow-on from a table I had just added.
-It […]
+It was late, I was headed to bed.
+I forgot about it.
+Until this morning.
+This morning This morning, […]

 pg_dump: error: query failed: ERROR: permission denied for sequence cache_clearing_files_id_seq Read More »